damomarco/receipt_tracker/docs/readme.md

 - **AI-Powered Receipt Scanning**: Utilizes the Google Gemini API to automatically extract merchant names, dates, and total amounts from receipt photos.
 - **AI-Powered Itemization**: Automatically extracts individual line items from the receipt, including their price and description.
 - **Bilingual Support**: Translates Japanese merchant names and item descriptions into English for clarity.
-- **Interactive AI Chat**: Ask follow-up questions about any receipt image to get more details, such as a list of itemized purchases.
+- **Global AI Chat**: Ask questions about your entire collection of receipts.
+Get instant answers for things like total spending, most expensive items, or expenses by category.
 - **Full Offline Capability**: Add new receipts even without an internet connection.
 The app automatically syncs them once you're back online.
 - **Data Editing**: Easily correct or update any information extracted by the AI, including individual line items.
 - **Collapsible Day View**: Receipts are grouped by date in collapsible sections for a cleaner, more organized view.